Temporal-difference learning with nonlinear function approximation: lazy training and mean field regimes: Under-parametrized regime

-{In light of \pref{p:mf}, one important technical step in the proof of \tref{t:mf} is to} show that the \abbr{TD} dynamics in the mean-field regime preserves the assumption on the support of the measure \aref{a:mf} c) throughout training, as shown in \lref{l:support}.
-This is true for any finite time by topological arguments: the separation property of the measure cannot be altered by the action of a continuous flow such as \eref{e:mfpde}. } {Leveraging the above partial results, we finally prove in \lref{l:spurious}, that spurious fixed points are avoided by the \abbr{td} dynamics \eref{e:mfpde} when initialized properly.
+We then show in \lref{l:support} that the \abbr{TD} dynamics in the mean-field regime preserves \edit{such sufficient notion of support of the measure (\aref{a:mf} c))} throughout training.
+This is true for any finite time by topological arguments: the separation property of the measure cannot be altered by the action of a continuous flow such as \eref{e:mfpde}. {Leveraging the above partial results, we finally prove in \lref{l:spurious}, that spurious fixed points are avoided by the \abbr{td} dynamics \eref{e:mfpde} when initialized properly.
 To establish this we argue by contradiction: assuming that we are approaching such a spurious fixed point $\tilde \nu$ at time $t_0$, we show in \lref{l:boundong} that the velocity field will change little for any $t>t_0$.
-In particular, it follows that in this regime the dynamics of \eref{e:mfpde} acquire an \emph{approximate} gradient structure.
-On the other hand, by the homogeneity of $\psi$ and by \aref{a:mf} c), we show that a positve amount of measure $\tilde \nu$ will fall in a forward invariant region where its $\omega_0$ component will grow linearly in $t$, thereby eventually contradicting the assumption that $\tilde \nu$ is a fixed point of \eref{e:mfpde}.}
+On the other hand, by the homogeneity of $\psi$ and by \aref{a:mf} c), we show that by \lref{l:support} a positve amount of measure $\tilde \nu$ will fall in a forward invariant region -- which exists by \lref{p:mf} -- where its $\omega_0$ component will grow linearly in $t$, thereby eventually contradicting the assumption that $\tilde \nu$ is a fixed point of \eref{e:mfpde}.

-\aa{ The results obtained above showcase the impressive approximating power of models trained in the mean-field regime.
-This reflects the highly nonlinear behavior of these models, which on the other hand prevents at the present stage to obtain stability and convergence guarantees even in the supervised learning setting.
-We contrast this result with \tref{t:under-parametrized}, which is limited to the \emph{local} optimality of the \abbr{td} fixed point, resulting from the approximately linear behavior of lazy learners, whose expressivity is asymptotically limited to a \abbr{RKHS}.
-We argue that this limited expressivity is the price to pay to obtain convergence guarantees such as the ones we present in the lazy training regime.}